aabduvak/object-detection-setup/README.md

 This repository contains code and instructions for setting up an object detection system using [framework/library name, e.g., TensorFlow, PyTorch, YOLO].

 This repository facilitates the implementation of object detection using the YOLOv8 algorithm.
 Users can effortlessly run their models, and the program will automatically generate output videos in the **results** folder.
-Sample models are included for quick and easy usage, and the capability to capture frames through a webcam is activated.
+Sample models are included for quick and easy usage.

 ## Overview